 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D does not offer wifi capability.
+In contrast, the 7D does not provide wifi capability.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon 7D better than the Nikon D7500 or vice versa?
 The listing below highlights the relative strengths of the two models.